Silas House: Activism

-Between 2005 and 2010 House was very visible in the fight against mountaintop removal mining, an environmentally devastating form of coal mining that blasts the entire top off a mountain and fills the valley below with the debris.
-House says he got involved in the issue after being invited on a tour of devastated mountains by environmentalist, author, and public intellectual Wendell Berry.
-House wrote the original draft of the 2005 Kentucky authors' statement against the practice; since the draft more than three dozen authors have signed it.
-House has published many articles about mountaintop removal, including an editorial in The New York Times.
-House serves on the board of Appalachian Voices, the major clearing house for grassroots organizations fighting mountaintop removal, was a speaker in 2011 at Appalachia Rising, a major protest in Washington D.C. that resulted in more than 115 arrests, and in 2013 was the keynote speaker at I Love Mountains Day.
+Between 2005 and 2010 House was very visible in the fight against mountaintop removal mining, an environmentally devastating form of coal mining that blasts the entire top off a mountain and fills the valley below with debris.
+He became involved in the issue after being invited on a tour of devastated mountains by environmentalist, author, and public intellectual Wendell Berry.
+House wrote the original draft of the 2005 Kentucky authors' statement against the practice, which more than three dozen authors signed.

 House has been joined in this fight by other Kentucky writers, such as Wendell Berry, Bobbie Ann Mason, and Maurice Manning.

-In recent years House has become increasingly outspoken on bullying and fairness issues.
-He wrote an editorial for The New York Times about the fight for gay equality in small towns that led to him being invited to speak at the Library of Congress in August 2015.
-In 2017, he participated in the Women's March in Lexington, Kentucky, as one of the main speakers.

 Personal life

-House was born and raised in Southeastern Kentucky.
-He presently lives in Lexington, Kentucky.
-He has two children and is married to writer and editor Jason Kyle Howard.
-He is an Episcopalian.
+House was born and raised in Southeastern Kentucky, and presently lives in Lexington.
+He has two children from a previous marriage, and is now married to writer and editor Jason Kyle Howard.
+House is an Episcopalian.